-- 3. It is becoming more common for employees (particularly those working in cryptoasset related industries) to receive remuneration in crypto-assets.
-The Commissioner has been asked to provide guidance on how remuneration paid in crypto-assets is taxed. - 4.
-This Ruling sets out the Commissioner's view on the situation where an employee receives crypto-assets issued by their employer or another company in the same group (referred to together as "the employer" for ease of reference) that is a "share".
-This could occur in the context of an Initial Coin Offering, a Security Token Offering, an Initial Exchange Offering, a Token Generating Event or by other means. - 5.
+- 3. This Ruling sets out the Commissioner's view on the situation where an employee receives cryptoassets issued by their employer or another company in the same group (referred to together as "the employer" for ease of reference) that is a "share".
+This could occur in the context of an Initial Coin Offering, a Security Token Offering, an Initial Exchange Offering, a Token Generating Event or by other means. - 4.
 The purpose of this Ruling and commentary is to raise awareness that a cryptoasset that provides an interest in the capital of a company may be subject to the employee share scheme rules.
 This Ruling does not provide detailed guidance on applying the employee share scheme rules.
-Detailed guidance on applying the rules is provided in Tax Information Bulletin Vol 30 No 5 (June 2018):52.
+Detailed guidance on applying the rules is provided in Tax Information Bulletin Vol 30 No 5 (June 2018): 52. - 5.
+Under employment law, salary or wages must be paid in money.
+However, an employee who is entitled to receive salary or wages payable in money may provide written consent to a deduction being made from the salary or wages and used to acquire shares under an employee share scheme.
+Arrangements of this nature must meet the requirements of the Wages Protection Act 1983 and Minimum Wage Act 1983.
+If you are an employer who is entering into an employee share scheme with an employee, we recommend that you seek advice to ensure that the payments meet the requirements of this legislation.

-Application of the legislation
+Application of the legislation | Whakapānga o te whakature